Cloudxtreme/engine-2/docs/pages/developer_guide/object_types/object_types_overview.md

 * **global (boolean)** - if `true`, the the field will be required to be unique across all objects.
 For example, the `key` field is globally unique.
 If `false`, the field value will only be unique to the ObjectType.

+#### objectType
-* **objectType (boolean | string)** - if `true`, the value must also validate as a valid ObjectType.
-If `array` the validator will validate each item in the array.
-If `object`, the validator will validate all of the values of the object.
+Validates a field as a valid ObjectType based on that type's schema.
+This can be applied to a plain object, an object whose values are ObjectTypes, or an array of ObjectTypes. `true`, the value must also validate as a valid ObjectType.
+If `'array'` the validator will validate each item in the array.
+If `'object'`, the validator will validate all of the values of the object.